Soakage (source of water): White explorers and the wells

 In the nineteenth century, both Warburton and Carnegie recorded that they had run down Aboriginal residents with camels and captured and chained them to compel them to reveal their secret sources of water.
 This action left a lasting impression on Aboriginal residents of desert regions, who would have handed accounts of this down through successive generations.

 In the 1930s, when H. H. Finlayson made his journeys through the desert by camel, he noted that a gelded male camel, after a hard three-and-a-half-day journey in intense heat without water, drank 33 impgal by actual measure without stopping, and fifteen minutes later, another 10 impgal.

 This sheds light on the resentment built up among the Aboriginal population against explorers for the exploitation and, by enlarging well entrances and digging out springs, the devastation of their precious water supplies to satisfy camel teams.

-Don McLeod (Aboriginal rights activist, see Pilbara#20th century) also tells a story of clashes over soak water at the time of the gold rushes in Western Australia:
+Don McLeod (Aboriginal rights activist, see Pilbara) also tells a story of clashes over soak water at the time of the gold rushes in Western Australia:

 McLeod relates a story told to him by an old prospector by the name of Long, observing an Aboriginal man and woman: